Pygora Resources

 Goat ID Requirements

-For Pygora Breeders Association (PBA) registration, goats must be identified individually with either a tatoo and/or an injectable microchip (or transponder).
-All goats that are microchipped must still be assigned a tatoo on the PBA registration application even if the tatoo is not stamped in, and the tatoo number will be listed on the registration certificate.
+Goats that are microchipped will be assigned a tatoo on the PBA registration application even if the tatoo is not stamped in, and the tatoo number will be listed on the registration certificate.

 Microchipping ID Links for USDA/APHIS information on types of acceptable ID for regulatory compliance for goats can be found here: